What is Group Exemption?

 Must the central organization obtain tax-exempt status before applying for a group exemption?

-For most nonprofit organizations, the central organization can submit the request for group exemption at the same time as it submits Form 1023 or Form 1024 to receive tax-exempt status.
+• Most nonprofit organizations: the central organization can submit the request for group exemption at the same time as it submits Form 1023 or Form 1024 to receive tax-exempt status.

-However, the rule is different for churches.
-The central organization applying for tax-exempt status as a church must obtain recognition of its tax-exempt status before it can apply for group exemption as the central organization.
+• Churches: the central organization applying for tax-exempt status as a church must obtain recognition of its tax-exempt status before it can apply for group exemption as the central organization.

 Does each subordinate need an Employer Identification Number (EIN)?